YoiteShao/Fund-Trade-Simulation/README.md

-So there is a conclusion that sell batch is best in 30% when you reach your profit stop point, and invest rate is range in 0.3~0.6 which is not always increasing by rate number.
-At last, stop rate is always in 0.24~0.32 depends on market.
+So there is a conclusion that sell batch is best in 30% when you reach your profit stop point, and invest rate is range in 0.3 to 0.6 which is not always increasing by rate number.
+At last, stop rate is always in 0.24 to 0.32 depends on market.